thdoan/jscrab/README.md

 - Added option to change bonuses layout
 - Added "what's new" update notification
 - Added proper Game Over modal
+- Fixed possibility to swap more tiles than remaining

 ## Dependencies for local build